CoderThatsLockedIn/End-term-Project-Web-Dev-101/readme.md

-This is Akshay Sharma's Web Dev 101 End project.
+This is Akshay Sharma's Web Dev 101 End Term project.